Police: Two arrested after grandmother's report prompts investigation into child abuse, homicide

 People are also reading…

-The girl reportedly told Child Crisis Unit detectives Lewis and Miles would lock her and her brother in separate closets for days at a time and beat them with belts and cords.
-She said the pair would withhold food from them, but Miles would offer her food in exchange for sexual favors, and she and her brother were sometimes forced to sleep in a doghouse in the backyard and exercise outside in the cold.
+The girl reportedly told Child Crisis Unit detectives that Lewis and Miles would lock her and her brother in separate closets for days at a time and beat them with belts and cords.
+She said the pair would withhold food from them but that Miles would offer her food in exchange for sexual favors.
+She also said she and her brother were sometimes forced to sleep in a doghouse in the backyard and exercise outside in the cold, according to police.

-She said the abuse started in November 2020 and ended in September 2022 when she went to live with her grandmother, according to police.
+The girl said the abuse started in November 2020 and ended in September when she went to live with her grandmother, according to police.

 Upon her arrest, Lewis reportedly admitted to abusing both children but said her son ran away two years ago and has not been seen since.